 Visit the Quan Ngon for the transditional Vietnamese food.

-Drink Vietnamese coffee milk, thick , smell nice coffee.. almost 6 years ago
+Drink Vietnamese coffee milk, thick , smell nice coffee.. about 6 years ago

 I spent about 5 days in Ho Chi Minh City, Vietnam in March this year and I absolutely loved it!

 My picks are the Cu Chi Tunnels, the Saigon Notre Dame Basilica and the War Remnants Museum.
 I also did a travel piece about 12 popular tourist sights I covered while I was there you might want to check it out to decide where to go! :)

 http://juuyeow.com/2011/04/surviving-hcm-part2/ almost 6 years agoAnswered by juuyeow via WorldNomads.com